jenin144/Web-Scraping/README.md

    - Data Cleaning & Transformation: Handle missing data, format inconsistencies, and normalization.

-   - Data Storage: csv file is used.
+   - Data Storage: The scraped data is saved in a CSV file.

    - Use Python’s schedule library to automate the scraping process.